-When I owned a spice factory in Escazy, there was a 10-Acre property across the street, long abandoned by the owner.
+I had a spice factory in Escazu, and there was a 10-Acre property across the street, long abandoned by the owner.
 The property wasn’t fenced or anything.
 It was a quiet neighborhood until COPAN tried to take over the property.
-50 Busloads full of farmers unloaded another 50 truckloads of cardboard and used construction materials and overnight built a shantytown.
-I had 25 Guardia Civil (police) camping in my factory for 3 months.
-That was because the police would break the shantytown down and send the people away, but a couple of days later it would start all over again.
+50 Busloads full of farmers unloaded another 50 truckloads of cardboard.
+Overnight, they built a shantytown.
+For 3 months, I had 25 Guardia Civil (police) camping in my factory.
+The police would break the shantytown down and send the people away, but a couple of days later, it would start all over again.

 COPAN

-From 1980 – 1990, Comité Patriótico Nacional, (COPAN) was the action coordinator for decent housing.
-Its objective was to propose the formation of a political movement, which participated together with other organizations and movements, in a strategy for the transformation of society.
-Its ideology was based on Marxism, with a centralized axis, but their actions were aimed at promoting social struggles.
-COPAN took over many unused farms which are located in San Felipe de Alajuelita.
+From 1980 – 1990, Comité Patriótico Nacional (COPAN) was the action coordinator for decent housing.
+Its objective was to propose the formation of a political movement, which participated together with other organizations and movements, in a strategy for transforming society.
+Its ideology was based on Marxism, with a centralized axis, but its actions aimed to promote social struggles.
+COPAN took over many unused farms in San Felipe de Alajuelita, where the shantytowns from those days are now legal neighborhoods because they have acquired property titles through squatter rights.

 Rural areas

-In my own experience, if you just abandon your property in Costa Rica, you run a good chance someone will move in.
-It is like abandoning a nice Mercedes Benz SUV with the windows open in the Bronx for a couple of weeks.
+In my experience, it is like abandoning a nice Mercedes Benz SUV with the windows open in the Bronx for a couple of weeks.
 Do you think the car will still be in one piece after a while?
 I honestly doubt it.

 Case Hasseltine

 If you own or plan to buy land in Costa Rica, should you be afraid of squatters or not?
-This question comes to mind when you listen to Sheldon Hasseltine.
-Mr. Hasseltine’s 14-year-old case, against a Costarican businessman who is linked with companies like Century 21, Stewart Title, and others, has been widely published.
+This question comes to mind when you listen to what happened to Sheldon Hasseltine.
+Mr. Hasseltine’s against a Costa Rican businessman who is linked with companies like Century 21, Stewart Title, and others, has been widely published.

 Do you have invested in land in Costa Rica?
 Would you like to keep squatters away?
 Then make sure you do as follows: